Nanjing Metro: Line 9

+Proposed projects

+The Nanjing Metro Phase III construction plan was submitted to the National Development and Reform Commission in 2024.
+The plan proposed 10 projects which include: 2 new lines, 7 extensions of existing lines and 1 shuttle line totalling 120 km of new metro.
+The Nanjing Metro Phase III construction plan proposed Line 2 East Extension, 2-9 Shuttle Line, Line 3 Phase IV, Line 4 Phase III West Extension, Line 4 Phase III East Extension, Line 8 Phase I, Line 9 Phase II, Line 10 Phase III, Line 16 and Line S3 East Extension to be constructed.

 Ticket system

-Fares on the Nanjing Subway are distance-based.
-Fares range from 2 yuan (approx US$0.30) for journeys under 8 stations, to 4 yuan for longer journeys.
+Fares on the Nanjing Metro are distance-based.
+Fares range from 2 yuan (approx US$0.30) for journeys under 4 kilometers, to 15 yuan for longer journeys.
 There is a 5% discount for users of the Nanjing Public Utility IC Card.
-Fares can also be paid using Alipay.
+Fares can also be paid using Alipay, but with no discount.

 Single tickets

 Single journey tickets can be purchased from the ticket vending machine or at a ticket window.
-The ticket vending machine accepts both coins and bills (¥5 and ¥10).
+The ticket vending machine accepts both coins, bills (¥5 and ¥10) and Alipay.

 Transit card

 Apart from one-way tickets, fares can be paid with the Nanjing Public Utility IC Card, or Jinlingtong (金陵通 (Jīnlíngtōng)).
 It can be purchased for a refundable fee of 25 yuan (about 3.8 dollars) and refilled at ticket booths inside the metro stations as well as many collaborative convenience stores throughout the city.
 The card can be used to pay for other means of public transportation, such as the city taxi and the city bus.
+An NFC version of the card is free of charge by applying from the iPhone's Wallet app.

 This transit card is similar to Beijing's Yikatong, and the Octopus card of Hong Kong's MTR.

+Metro Pass

+Since April 1, 2025, Nanjing Metro has offered a metro pass with options for a 1-day pass (¥20, approximately US$2.80) and a 3-day pass (¥45, approximately US$6.20).
+The pass allows unlimited metro rides within the designated time period.
+Both passes are available for purchase at selected metro stations, including those near tourist attractions, central business districts (CBDs), and major transportation hubs.